NSLS-II/ptycho_gui/README.md

 While one can `pip install` this pacakge directly, most likely the non-Python dependencies will not be available.
 For the time being, therefore, we recommend using Conda.
 The last two steps in each part of instructions below are needed for using GPU.

 ### On NSLS-II beamline machines
-The instruction below is for admins who have root priviledge to install the software at the system level so that *all* users logging in the machine can run the software directly without any setup.
+The instruction below is **for admins who have the root priviledge** to install the software at the system level so that *all* users logging in the machine can run the software directly without any setup.

 #### Fully automatic way (recommended)
 1. Create a new conda environment named `ptycho_production`: `sudo conda create -n ptycho_production python=3.6 nsls2ptycho` (If you need beamline-specific packages, such as `hxntools` for HXN, append the package names in the `conda create` command.
 This helps resolve possible conflict/downgrade issues.)